 Roofing shingles are a familiar sight in both residential and commercial areas, but not all shingles are the same.
 Outside of the aesthetic differences, such as flat shingles and architectural shingles, there are also differences in how and what shingles are made of.
 Traditionally, asphalt shingles are made of an organic asphalt mat, the underside with a mineral-embedded outer asphalt layer, which is exposed to the elements.

 Fiberglass roofing shingles have the same basic construction; however, the asphalt mat is laden with glass fibers, which give them rigidity and strength.
 This added strength and stiffness makes fiberglass the preferred type of shingles in warm, weathered climates, such as the Dallas area.
-This technology was invented by Owens Corning, and we’ve been a Preferred Contractor for OC since 2000.

 Why Fiberglass Shingles?